kestra-io/duckdb-ion/docs/ION_JSON_COMPARISON.md

 - `struct_ms` is consistently the largest bucket, far larger than `value_ms` in text Ion.
 - Binary Ion dramatically reduces `struct_ms`, reinforcing that text traversal/name resolution is the hotspot.

+## Ion Extractor Findings (2025-02)
+- A standalone repro in `scripts/ion_extractor_repro.cpp` shows callbacks fire at depth 0 for a struct field path.
+- Callbacks do **not** fire when the reader is stepped into the struct (depth 1), even with `match_relative_paths = true`.
+- `read_ion` steps into structs before reading fields, so extractor matching currently yields NULLs.
+- Extractor usage is disabled by default; it can be forced for experiments via `use_extractor := true`.

 ## Next Implementation Sketch
 - **Phase 1: Field lookup fast path**
   - Build a per-scan hash map from field name -> column index (similar to JSON key map) for projections.